Tube Sockets, Part 3. NOS sockets and parts

 Sides and holes: shiny Metal color.

 WARNING: NOS loctal tube socketChinese sockets often damage the LOCTAL tubes.
-The center contact of those is so stiff and terrible, you have no other choice than press in the tube with some violence.
-It gets even worse when you want to remove the tube.
+The center contact of those is so stiff and terrible, you have to force the tube in, with violence.
+Problem with this is, you can't feel what you are doing.
+It gets worse when you want to remove the tube.
 You can not just pull the tube out straight, but you need to wiggle the tube far too much.
 By itself, the force on the center pin is no problem, but a problem comes with the tube pins.
 These go directly trough the glass, and have no protection against side force.
-This can cause micro cracks, and you will know from glass cracks, these can (and will) grow.
-So it may end up with a micro crack, eventually leaking vacuum.
+If for some reason, the pin gets bend, this may cause a micro crack, and you can never tell ho this develops.
+So it may end up with glass crack, slowly leaking vacuum.
+This can become an issue after weeks or months.
 WIth those Ediswan sockets, you don't have this problen.
 First of all you can pull the tube out vertically without wiggling.
-Second, in case you (or your customer) do wiggle the tube, it is not ideal, but the Ediswan contacts will accept this for some part, because the pins are not locked into the contacts, but can tilt the contact in the direction of the socket center, while wiggling. .
+Second, in case you (or your customer) would decide to wiggle the tube still, this is not ideal, but the Ediswan contacts will accept this for quite some part.
+This is because the pins are not locked into the contacts, but can the pin can move inside the contact in all three directions.
+(So vertical, or rotate, or move to or from the center) So simple this was solver mechanically, so nice it works.

 Most other Chinese sockets are fine, but not the Loctal (and also not the Au-8, see next socket).